-- I write a popular blog that attracts over 150,000 visits (unique IPs) a month.
+- I write a popular blog that averages 50,000 visits (unique IPs) a month.
 I publish a detailed post about once a week and use a narrative (story telling) style to talk about the projects I am working on.
 In particular I like to talk about what went wrong and how we fixed it.
-It’s really important for me to teach people what I have learnt, if I fix an interesting bug I just have to blog on it.
+It’s really important for me to teach people what I have learned, if I fix an interesting bug I just have to blog on it.
 I really like the idea of leaving a trail of breadcrumbs on the Internet.
 Teaching my readers something new with each post is one way I can improve the world a little.

 - The Codec 2 project started in September 2009.
-This is an open source codec designed for speech compression at 2400 bit/s and below.
-Incumbent closed source 2400 bit/s codecs require expensive and awkward licenses and are stifling innovation.
+This is an open source codec designed for speech compression between 700 and 3200 bit/s.
+Incumbent closed source codecs require expensive and awkward licenses and are stifling innovation.
 Applications include VOIP trunking, digital voice over HF and VHF radio, e.g. Amateur Radio, developing world and remote area communications, military, police and emergency services.
 This project has also spun off a HF FDM modem, FreeDV, and the SM1000.

 - FreeDV is a GUI application for Windows and Linux that allows any SSB radio to be used for low bit rate digital voice.
 Compared to traditional HF SSB it offers speech free from channel noise and interference, and uses just 1100Hz of bandwidth.
 It packages Codec 2 and the FDMDV modem into an easy to use, end user application.
 FreeDV was built by an international team of Radio Amateurs working together on coding, design, user interface and testing.
 There are several Digital Voice systems for HF and VHF radio, but FreeDV is unique as it uses 100% Free Software.
 It represents an open source path for 21st century Amateur Radio, rather than a future locked into a single manufacturers closed technology.
 For me it is also a way to experiment with low bandwidth digital speech systems which have applications such as “last 100 mile” links in the developing world.